nus-cs2103-AY2324S1/tp/docs/team/jeremyyong128.md

 ### Other Contributions
 * **Project management**:
-  * Actively assisted peers by providing technical advise and reviewing and approving PRs.
+  * Actively assisted peers by providing technical advice and reviewing and approving PRs.
   * Conducted multiple checks on code quality and refactored messy code.
 * **Documentation**:
   * Contributed extensively to both the User Guide (UG) and Developer Guide (DG).